scorbit-io/scorbit_sdk/README.md

 The ABI tag is used to specify the Application Binary Interface (ABI) compatibility of the package.
 It indicates the compatibility of the package with different versions of the Scorbit SDK.
 The ABI tag is included in the package name and can be used to ensure that the correct version of the SDK is installed.

 The following are supported ABI tags:

 * `u12`: Ubuntu 12.04 and later, Linux systems with glibc 2.15 or later
+* `u12dev`: Same as `u12`, but built with OpenSSL built with "no-asm" option, which is useful for debugging purposes
 * `u20`: Ubuntu 20.04 and later, Linux systems with glibc 2.31 and libstdc++.6.0.28 (GLIBCXX_3.4.28) or later

 More compilers and OS will be added on request.